- People don’t always make rational decisions when they go with their gut feeling.

 Behavioural economics is a method of understanding how humans make decisions (hint: not always rationally).
 By looking at the psychology, bias and social aspects of decision-making, it becomes possible to persuade someone in a particular direction.

-A new report by PwC, Nudging people into autonomous vehicles, looks at its use in helping people to accept driverless cars, trucks, buses and other vehicles.
+A report by PwC, Nudging people into autonomous vehicles, looks at its use in helping people to accept driverless cars, trucks, buses and other vehicles.
 By examining this topic in light of the way that humans make choices, businesses can use the same methods to encourage consumer behaviour in their own area.

 The case for